 The higher the ground where you place your rain barrels, the higher the water pressure will be.
 It also makes it easier to put a spigot on the barrel, which you can use to fill a watering can.
 When full, these containers will be very heavy, so you want to make sure they’re easily accessible all year-round.
 If you need a good amount of water, you can attach short hoses to each barrel to connect them and increase the amount water you can store.
 If there’s a large amount of rain, overflow may occur from the barrels, but the 4-inch ditch will divert it away.

 The question of whether or not you should set up a rain harvesting system depends on how much water you’ll actually need.
-If you’re a typical single-family home just looking to save a little money on drinking water, it might not make too much of a difference by the time you’ve bought the materials and installed everything.
-However, if you intend to use it for all water purposes such as washing clothes, bathing, and watering your garden, this could be the right choice for you.
+If you’re a typical single-family home just looking to save a little money on irrigation water, it might not make too much of a difference by the time you’ve bought the materials and installed everything.
+However, if you intend to use it for all water purposes such as washing clothes, bathing, and drinking, this could be the right choice for you.
 You can set up multiple barrels and buy large ones to account for all the water you’ll need.